masudad/Google/MoveMultipleBrowsers.md

 1. **Service Account Key**: Ensure you have a service account key JSON file from Google Cloud Console with necessary permissions.
 2. **Customer ID**: Obtain your Google Workspace customer ID from the Admin Console.
 3. **Destination OU Path**: Determine the OU path where the devices need to be moved.
 4. **Device CSV File**: Prepare a CSV file with device IDs.
-This can be downloaded from the Admin Console under Chrome Browser -> Managed Browser tab.
-Alternatively, select the OU in the Managed Browser section of the Chrome Browser tab and export it as a CSV.
+You can download this CSV from the Admin Console under Chrome Browser -> Managed Browser tab.
+In that section of Admin Console, you can select a specific OU and export it as a CSV file.

 ## Configuration
 Fill in the following fields in the script: